Justin-Bento/portfolio-site/src/content/blog/post-4.md

 ---
-title: 'Ensuring Cross-Browser Compatibility for a Seamless User Experience'
+title: 'Why Slowing Down Made Me a Faster Developer?'
 excerpt: A website that functions flawlessly across different browsers not only enhances user satisfaction but also broadens its reach.
-publishDate: 'October 7 2023'
+publishDate: 'May 28, 2025'
 tags:
-  - Web
+  - Software Development
-  - UX
+  - Soft Skills
-  - Web development
+  - Learning
 seo:
   image:
     src: '/post-4.jpg'